keenlabs/keen-sdk-net/README.md

 .NET Version Support
 ------------

-There are three versions of the .NET SDK, which vary based on the target platform.
+There are four versions of the .NET SDK, which vary based on the target platform.

+A class library that multi-targets .NET Standard 2.0 and .NET Framework 4.5.

 A portable class library targets .NET 4.5, Windows and Windows Phone 8+, and Xamarin for iOS and Android.
+(Will be replaced by the .NET Standard 2.0 library soon!)

 A .NET 4.5 specific library makes use of the portable class library and adds a few features including scoped key generation and project settings providers which read settings from environment variables or a file.
+(Will be replaced by the .NET Standard 2.0 + .NET Framework 4.5 multi-targeted library soon!)

 For older projects and Unity, a separate .NET 3.5 library exists, though it lacks query support.
+(Will be replaced by the .NET Standard 2.0 library soon!)

 Installation
 ------------